mopires/pretty-markup/README.md

 > npm i -g pretty-markup

 ## Syntax Highlighter Available!
-- You can still use the highlighter of htmlpp.
+- You can still use the highlighter of htmlpp (Previous version of this package).

 On [Visual Code Editor]("https://code.visualstudio.com/") you can search for HTMLPP and install the extension and enjoy it!